microsoft/finops-toolkit/docs-mslearn/fabric/create-finops-workspace.md

 ## Create a lakehouse

+Microsoft Fabric [lakehouses](/fabric/data-engineering/lakehouse-overview) are data architectures that allow organizations to store and manage structured and unstructured data in a single location.
+They use  various tools and frameworks to process and analyze that data.
+These tools and frameworks can include SQL-based queries and analytics, machine learning, and other advanced analytics techniques.

 You can either create a new lakehouse or use an existing one.
 Lakehouses are interoperable so we would generally recommend using a single lakehouse for all your FinOps datasets.
 A single lakehouse keeps related information together to share data models, pipelines, and security measures.

 To create a new lakehouse in the Fabric workspace of your choice: